boardd/goal-keeper-robot/README.md

 <img src="electronics.jpeg" alt="Electronics" width="300" class="center"/>

 Additionally, we used a camera rigged to provide a top view of the course as shown below.
 The camera uses a global shutter to minimize distortion and runs at roughly 37 fps.
 You can get the same camera <a href="https://www.amazon.com/Global-Shutter-Monochrome-Cameras-Windows/dp/B089QFRTVX/ref=sr_1_3?crid=137QCXP3HAXIZ&keywords=global+shutter+usb+camera&qid=1650942030&sprefix=global+shutter%2Caps%2C218&sr=8-3">here</a>, though we do recommend a different camera with a higher framerate if you able to get one.
-We light the scene using a button lamp.
+We light the scene using a lamp.
 This gives us much more controllable lighting conditions for thresholding in our computer vision.

 <img src="cameraMount.jpeg" alt="Camera Mount" width="300" class="center"/>